Sweet and Savoury Pursuits

 • 1 tablespoon olive oil

-• 115 g. mushrooms (half a package) washed, trimmed and thinly sliced
+• 115 grams mushrooms cleaned, trimmed and thinly sliced

-• 227 g. asparagus washed and cut into 1 inch pieces
+• 227 grams asparagus rinsed and cut into 1 inch pieces

 • ½ red bell pepper diced